GreatYisa/sql-data-warehouse-project/README.md

 ## About Me

-Here’s a version that puts SQL front and center:

 I’m Wasiu, a data analyst specializing in leveraging SQL to extract, manipulate, and analyze complex datasets.
 Proficient in writing advanced queries, optimizing database performance, and translating raw data into actionable insights, I combine technical precision with business acumen.
 Alongside SQL, I use tools like Excel, Python, and Power BI to create impactful visualizations and reports that support data-driven decisions